Skip to main content

 Choose busy vendors with fresh turnover

-Talamahu Market and local food vendors are generally safe.
-Choose stalls with high customer turnover and visible food preparation.
-Morning markets offer freshest produce and umu-cooked foods.
+Talamahu Market and the local food stalls are generally safe.
+Pick vendors with steady customer traffic and food prepared in plain sight.
+Get there in the morning for the freshest produce and umu-cooked dishes.

 LOW